brhoades/blag/_posts/2019-07-29-one-on-ones.md

 One on ones are one of the most important tools a manager has.
 You either have effective, regular, clear 1-on-1s or you pay in employee retention, satisfaction, and development.

 # Why I am Writing This
 As an engineer, 1-on-1s were important to me.
 They gave an opportunity to bring topics to my manager that otherwise didn't have an outlet, receive and provide feedback, and track successes and failures throughout the year.
-Unfortunately, 1-on-1s aren't mandatory at Cerner, yet for me they were the reason I stayed 2 years and became a team lead.
+Unfortunately, 1-on-1s aren't mandatory at Cerner; yet for me, they were the reason that I hit 2 years and became a team lead.

 Today, I manage a team that handles high priority client requests while simultaneously on-boarding new engineers (365 days/yr support).
 I could not have survived the last year and on-boarded 5 engineers without regular, effective 1-on-1s.
 Now that I'm on the opposite side of 1-on-1s, I can see the traps managers fall into that lead 1-on-1s to doom:
- * Rescheduling and pushing back as something "critical" came up.
+ * Rescheduling, pushing back, and cancelling as something "critical" came up.
  * Ending early / starting late frequently.
  * Neither participant drives or the meeting is too unstructured.
  * Conversation and information is one way.